 Save time and money with a Lisboa Card or a Viva Viagem card.

-If you plan on visiting a bunch of sites, landmarks, and tourist attractions and you plan on taking a lot of public transportation in and around Lisbon, you should consider getting the Lisboa Card.
+If you plan on visiting a bunch of sites, landmarks, and tourist attractions and you plan on taking a lot of public transportation in and around Lisbon, you should consider getting the Lisboa Card, an all-inclusive attraction and transportation card.

 You can purchase a Viva Viagem card at the ticket vending machines or ticket offices at any metro, ferry, and train station.
 The Viva Viagem card costs €0.50 and can be unlimitedly reloaded for one year after purchase.